 It dilates the arterioles lowering blood pressure.

-It enhances the immune system making us less susceptible to a host of diseases like the corona virus.
+It enhances the immune system making us less susceptible to a host of diseases like the coronavirus.

 The foods that provide the gamma tocopherol form of vitamin E are in the main whole grains, young green beans and freshly shelled nuts.

 Freshly ground sesame and flax seeds are an excellent source.
 Using tahini as in homemade hummus is recommended.
+It is all about preventing frailty with vitamin E; and others of course.

 Half an avocado weighs about 100 grams, containing 150 mg/kg of the alpha form of vitamin E. That amounts to 15 mg which is the RDA.
+The fatty acids along with those from the olive qualify for the very best of essential oils we cannot live without.

 Notice the change in colour; above is 100 percent just ground flour, but below is the best locally available whole-grain meal.
 It is certainly partly refined.
 We have no idea when it was milled and whether it contains any vitamin E or not, and whether it will help prevent the premature onset of frailty.